Cumaribo/esos-c/README.md

 To run a model, provide the script path and any required input arguments.
 Example, to see the command line arguments for the SWY model run this command:

 `run_container.bat /usr/local/esoc_c_models/swy_global/run_swy_global.py --help`

+Note the first time you run `run_container.bat` Docker will build the container locally.
+This may take some time, but futher runs will reuse the existing container.